 }

-jaiphlang/ standard librariesThe jaiphlang/ prefix is a naming convention for first-party helper modules (queue, artifacts, …).
-They are not bundled inside the npm jaiph package; the canonical source lives in the jaiph repository under .jaiph/libs/jaiphlang/.
-Copy that directory into your own workspace as .jaiph/libs/jaiphlang/ (or track it in git) so import "jaiphlang/..." resolves.
-They use the same import / export workflow (and export rule) pattern as any other library.
+jaiphlang/ standard librariesThe jaiphlang/ prefix is a naming convention for first-party helper modules maintained in this repository under .jaiph/libs/jaiphlang/.
+They are not bundled inside the published npm jaiph package; copy that tree into your workspace or track it in git so import "jaiphlang/…" resolves.
+They use the same import / export workflow / export rule pattern as any other library (except git, see below).

-jaiphlang/queue — QUEUE.md task queueManages a markdown task file QUEUE.md at ${JAIPH_WORKSPACE:-.} (see queue.jh and queue.py).
-Task sections use ## headers; optional tags are #hashtags on the header line (e.g. ## My task #dev-ready).
+jaiphlang/queue — QUEUE.md task queueManages a markdown task file QUEUE.md at ${JAIPH_WORKSPACE:-.} (queue.jh + queue.py).
+Sections use ## headers; tags are #hashtags on the header line (e.g. ## My task #dev-ready). python3 must be on PATH when steps run the imported queue.py script.

 |---|---|---|